-Machu Picchu was voted one of the New Seven Wonders of the World.
-Hanns Ebensten Travel has been leading gay tours to Machu Picchu and other sites throughout Peru for over thirty-five years.
+Machu Picchu was voted one of the New Seven Wonders of the World and is one of the best places to visit in South America.
+Hanns Ebensten Travel (HE Travel) has been leading gay tours to Machu Picchu and other sites throughout Peru for over thirty-five years.
 From the excitement of Lima to the beauty of the Sacred Valley and the charm of Cusco, our intimate tour of Peru is filled with wonder.

 Our tour starts in Lima, with a rare look into a private art collection and a tour of South America’s oldest colonial home (the family still lives there).
-We spend two days exploring the Sacred Valley, with its lovely terraced fields and beautiful river views.
+We spend time exploring the Sacred Valley, with its lovely terraced fields and beautiful river views.

-Then we head to Machu Picchu, a wonder of human strength and spirit whose mystery still haunts the stones of this great city.
-Our rare two-night stay is at the renowned Sanctuary Lodge, the only hotel located adjacent to the ruins.
-We conclude our tour with two nights in Cusco at the Hotel Monasterio (a former monastery, complete with beautiful courtyard), voted as the top hotel in South America by readers of CondeNast Traveler Magazine.
+We will head to Machu Picchu, a wonder of human strength and spirit whose mystery still haunts the stones of this great city.
 This itinerary allows plenty of time for sightseeing and leisure and offers a taste of the best Peru has to offer.

 Days 1-2: Lima

-There are no activities scheduled on the arrival day, so you can schedule your flights to arrive in the evening of Day 1 or during the night.
-Whenever you arrive, we offer a transfer to our hotel, where rooms have been reserved starting from the evening of Day 1.
-On Day 2, we enjoy a full day tour of Lima including the Colonial section, the cathedral, San Francisco Church, and the presidential palace.
-We will also visit a private art collection and a Museum showcasing Peru’s heritage.
-This evening we enjoy dinner at the Huaca Pucllana Restaurant overlooking a pre-Incan site.
+There are no activities scheduled on the arrival day.
+So you can schedule your flights to arrive at any time on Day 1.
+When you arrive, we will provide a transfer to the hotel, where rooms have been reserved starting from the evening of Day 1.
+On Day 2, we enjoy a full-day tour of Lima including the Main Square, the Cathedral of Lima, San Francisco Convent, and the exteriors of the Government Palace.
+Then after lunch, we will visit the Larco Museum showcasing Peru’s heritage.
+The museum also contains a famous collection of erotic ceramic tomb art, that gives insights into various aspects of pre-Columbian sexuality.
+This evening, enjoy dinner at the Huaca Pucllana Restaurant overlooking a pre-Incan site.

-In the morning we transfer from our Lima hotel to the airport for the scenic one-hour flight over the Andes to Cusco.
+In the morning, we will transfer from our Lima hotel to the airport for the scenic one-hour flight over the Andes to Cusco.

-Today, we drive to Ollanta station where we board the train for Machu Picchu.
+After breakfast, we will drive to the train station where we will board and head to gay Machu Picchu.
 Riding along the Urubamba River is an exciting and visually stunning experience.
-We pass through narrow gorges and see lovely terraced fields verdant with vegetation high up in the mountains.
-Our home for two nights is the fine Machu Picchu Sanctuary Lodge, managed by Orient-Express.
-Lunch will be served upon arrival.
+We will pass through narrow gorges and see lovely terraced fields verdant with vegetation high up in the mountains.
+Upon our arrival, we will make our way, via bus, to the entrance gate of the Machu Picchu citadel.

-Just beyond the terrace of our hotel is Machu Picchu, a complete Inca city high on a mountain saddle, sometimes hidden in a forest of clouds.
+Here is a complete Inca city high on a mountain saddle, sometimes hidden in a forest of clouds.
 Its steeply terraced slopes fall away to the river, which rushes through a great hairpin bend 1,200 feet below.
-The Spaniards supposedly never found it, and for centuries it remained unknown, untouched and overgrown with vegetation.
+The Spaniards supposedly never found it, and for centuries it remained unknown, untouched, and overgrown with vegetation.
 In 1911, Dr. Hiram Bingham rediscovered it and brought it to the world’s attention.
-Since then, Machu Picchu has attracted travelers, explorers and archeologists.
+Since then, Machu Picchu has attracted travelers, explorers, and, archeologists.
 Much has been written and revealed about this great city, but much is still debated and unknown.

-Over the next two days, we will have plenty of time to contemplate the mystery of this fascinating site as we walk among the ancient ruins of staircases, temples and a sundial.
-Nothing is more delightful than stretching out on a blanket alongside the Inca walls amidst the wildflowers, lying in the sun, reading, writing up travel notes, or daydreaming.
+We will have plenty of time to contemplate the mystery of this fascinating site.
+We will walk among the ancient ruins of staircases, temples, and a sundial.

 Days 7-8: Cusco